dataseda/ibm_coursera_finals/README.md

-# this repository is created for ibm coursera final projects.
+# this repository is created for ibm coursera projects.